cadin/panels/docs/comic-data/variables.md

 ## Example

-In this example, a custom `hasKey` variable is set on `Panels.vars` in an [update function]() when the user presses the A button.
+In this example, a custom `hasKey` variable is set on `Panels.vars` in an [update function]({{site.baseurl}}/docs/comic-data/custom-functions.html#update) when the user presses the A button.

-In a later panel, we can read the variable in a custom render function to conditionally render layers, or to the direct user to a different path in a nonlinear comic.
+In a later panel, we can read the variable in a custom function or use a [`renderCondition`]({{site.baseurl}}/docs/comic-data/layers/#rendercondition) to conditionally render layers, or to the direct user to a different path in a nonlinear comic.

 Example:
 {: .text-delta}